menamiit/EDA-Mobile-Network-Experience/README.md

 # EDA-Project
-Exploratory Data Analysis on the WPI (2004-05) dataset.
+Exploratory Data Analysis on the Mobile Network Experience dataset.
+First, we combined 4 different datasets to finally achieve desirable dataset to work on.
-While exploring the dataset we find multiple new findings and observations.
-We have taken help of bright visuals to help understand both the problem and the solution better.
-Finally, we make an Simple Linear Regression model to predict events.
+While exploring the dataset, we uncovered several patterns and insights related to user ratings, call drop issues, and network performance.
+We used clear visualizations to highlight important trends and relationships.
+Finally, we built a simple linear regression model to predict user ratings based on location data.